ModdedGamers/ModdedGamers/README.md

 #### I use [NixOS](https://nixos.org), btw.

-I'm running email servers for [https://pyrox.dev](my website), as well as DNS.
+I'm running email servers for [my website](https://pyrox.dev), as well as DNS.
 All of my infrastructure is under what I call PyroNet, which will eventually be a registered AS, and is already an AS under **DN42**.

 ![https://github.com/theHedgehog0](https://github-readme-stats.vercel.app/api?username=theHedgehog0&show_icons=true&theme=github_dark&hide_border=true)